lekhrajdinkar/data-engineer/docs/02_funda/00_index.md

     - yield returns a value without exiting the function.
     - function’s state is saved between calls.
     - produces a **generator object**.
-    - yield helps a function stream multiple return values one at a time, instead of returning them all at once. :point_left:
+    - yield helps a function stream multiple return values one at a time, instead of returning them all at once. ⬅️
     - generator === function with yeild ( stream of multiple return)
         - return and pause,
         - use next(f),